yuulive/hfkhv/README.md

 - Uses `PGFINE_CONNECTION_STRING` credentials to connect to a target database.
 - Applies new scripts in `./pgfine/migrations/` and inserts executed scripts into `pgfine_migrations` table.
-- Scans all objects in pgfine project dir and calculates update order to satisfy dependency tree.
-- Attempts to update each object whose script hash does not match the one in the `pgfine_objects` table (or drop the object if it was deleted).
-- Updates `pgfine_objects` table with newest information.
+- Attempts to drops all dirty objects by comparing `pgfine_objects` table and project contents.
+- Attempts to create all missing objects.

 ## `pgfine drop --no-joke`